-ROLE RESPONSIBILITIES CEO Responsible for the day-to-day management of the Qantas Group, with all powers, discretions and delegations authorised from time to time by the Board.
-Responsible for annually assessing and reporting to the Board on the performance of the Senior Executives who report to the CEO, against agreed performance criteria.
-Group Management Committee (GMC) Responsible for operating within the risk appetite set by the Board.
+Role Responsibilities CEO Day-to-day management of the Qantas Group, with all powers, discretions and delegations authorised from time to time by the Board.
+Annually assessing and reporting to the Board on the performance of the Senior Executives who report to the CEO, against agreed performance criteria.
+Group Leadership Team (GLT) Implementing Qantas' strategic objectives.
+Instilling and reinforcing Qantas' principles, values and desired culture.
+Operating within the Code, values, budget and risk appetite set by the Board.
 Providing the Board and its Committees with accurate, timely and clear information to enable them to effectively discharge their duties and responsibilities.
-Company Secretary Accountable directly to the Board, through the Chairman, the Company Secretary is responsible for all matters to do with the proper functioning of the Board.
-The Internal Auditor has a direct reporting line to the Audit Committee and also provides reporting to CHESS.
-The internal audit function is carried out by Group Audit and Risk and is independent of the External Auditor.
-Group Audit and Risk provides independent, objective assurance and advice on the Group's system of risk management, internal control, and governance, through: Internal Auditor - maintaining and improving the risk management framework, as approved by the Audit Committee; biannual risk reporting to the Audit Committee and CHESS; and performing audits and other advisory services to assure the risk management and internal control framework of the Qantas Group, and reporting to the Audit Committee and CHESS on the outcomes of these projects.
+Company Secretary Accountable directly to the Board, through the Chair, the Company Secretary is responsible for all matters to do with the proper functioning of the Board.
+Internal Auditor The internal auditor has a direct reporting line to the Audit Committee and also provides reporting to CHESS.
+The internal audit function is carried out by Group Audit and Risk and is independent of the external auditor.
+Group Audit and Risk provides independent, objective assurance and advice on the Group's system of risk management, internal control, and governance, through: - maintaining and improving the risk management framework, as approved by the Audit Committee; - biannual risk reporting to the Audit Committee and CHESS; and - performing audits and other advisory services to assure the risk management and internal control framework of the Qantas Group, and reporting to the Audit Committee and CHESS